gazebosim/docs/ionic/Model_insertion_fuel.md

 3. **Copying the SDF snippet and adding it to your custom world SDF file.**

-    With the `<>` button you can directly copy a SDF snippet to paste into your world SDF file.
+    With the `<>` button you can directly copy an SDF snippet to paste into your world SDF file.
     The SDF snippet will look something like this:

     ```